iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 #### 1. Protected Data

 - Your sensitive data is encrypted and stored safely
-- Only you control who can access it
+- Only you control when and who can access it
 - Perfect for private information like research data, business analytics, or personal records